How might we reduce social isolation in older adults?

-- Community ranked last for both groups.
 Survey participants said, “I come before community in general” and “It is about me, me, me, me and then all others.”
 This echoed our interview findings.
-Though it is something valuable, it isn't always the first thing that people are looking for.
+Though community can be valuable, it isn't always the first thing that people are looking for.
 It's a reason people stay.

 How might we enable late-career adults try on new identities, and return them if they don’t fit?

 Step 5: Prototyping a retirement "concierge"